 - Allow affordable housing to be built by right on land currently zoned for commercial or public uses and on church-owned lands.

-Streamline Department of Housing and Community Development rental housing funding programs through a single application and award process to reduce development costs.
+- Streamline all state financing sources for rental housing funding programs through a single application and award process to reduce development costs.

-Exempt supportive housing and affordable housing funded by MHP, HOME or CDBG from CEQA reviews.
+- Exempt supportive housing and affordable housing from CEQA reviews.

 Please visit roadmaphome2030.org/solutions for additional state policy recommendations.